 - Sleep issues have persisted for more than a month.

-- Sleep problems are interfering with your daily routines.
+- Sleep problems interfere with your daily routines.

 - You are excessively tired during the daytime and find it difficult to stay awake.